vellengs/nestx/README.md

 888888

 ## What is Nestx
-Nestx is a full stack real project with nestjs base on nestjs framework.
+Nestx is a full stack real project base on nestjs framework.
 This project is infrastructure for scale and extendable system.

 Includes: